A waffle chart in Excel adds the beauty of the visualization to the advancement path directed to your target.

 Within this step, you will customize the waffle chart to the net.
 The positive side is that the waffle chart is open to changes because it is connected to cell number N7.
 In other words, any changes in cell N7 will lead to a new state of the whole chart.
 At this point, further attempts will be made to introduce related labels to the KPI value in cell N7.

 #2 – Create Chart Labels

 Go to the Insert tab on the ribbon, then choose Text > Text Box to insert a new Text box.
 Select the text box, then type the “=N7” in the formula bar.
 We created a relationship between the text box and the cell that contains the actual value.

 Finally, format the text box using custom text fill, outline, and text effects.
 Finally, move it to the waffle chart area.
-Although your waffle chart is not ready to use in the panel, you have finished the chart.
+Although your waffle chart is not ready for the panel, you have finished the chart.
 As the next step, you should snip the chart and copy it to your panel as an image to easily modify the size and angle of view.

 #3 – Use linked pictures

 The chart is almost ready.
-You can insert it to the place you wish, either in the same or other documents.
+You can insert it anywhere you wish, in the same or other documents.

 If you are using a simple drop-down list and you can manage multiple square charts:

 If you are in a hurry, download the example workbook.